frenda717/CKAD/Udemy Mock Exams/Udemy-Mock02.md

     cluster3-controlplane ~ ➜  k logs ckad-aom -c nginx
     touch: cannot touch '/var/log/nginx/error.log': No such file or directory

+    Solution:
+    Set context to cluster3 and SSH to cluster3-controlplane. use the kubectl create command we will see following error.

+    kubectl create -f ckad-aom.yaml
+    error: resource mapping not found for name: "ckad-aom" namespace: "" from "ckad-aom.yaml": no matches for kind "Pod" in version "V1" ensure CRDs are installed first

+    about error shows us there is something wrong with apiVersion.
+So change it v1 and try again. and check status.

+    kubectl get pods
+    NAME            READY   STATUS             RESTARTS      AGE
+    ckad-aom   1/2     CrashLoopBackOff   3 (39s ago)   93s

+    Now check for reason using
+    kubectl describe pod ckad-aom

+    we will see that there is problem with nginx container

+    open yaml file and check in spec -> nginx container you can see error with mountPath --> mountPath: "/var/log" change it to mountPath: /var/log/nginx and apply changes.

 21. A manifest file located at root/ckad-aom.yaml on cluster3-controlplane.
 Which can be used to create a multi-containers pod.
 There are issues with the manifest file, preventing resource creation.
 Identify the errors, fix them and create resource.